misterwes/wbr_portfolio/README.md

 ## What's Here

-- **Portfolio**: Interactive projects and investigations from the San Antonio Express-News
+- **Portfolio**: Interactive projects and investigations from the San Antonio Express-News.
-- **Notebook**: Technical walkthroughs, mapping tutorials, and process documentation
+- **Notebook**: Technical walkthroughs, mapping tutorials, process documentation, my thoughts on issues about politics, philosophy, parenting, and life.
-- **Built with**: Jekyll, vanilla JS, and a healthy skepticism of over-engineering
+- **Built with**: Jekyll, vanilla JS, and a healthy aversion of over-engineered code bases.

 ## Local Development